adiux/mautic-documentation/pages/15.Plugins/08.Hubspot/docs.en.md

 1. Set up the [cron job][cron-job] if you have not already configured it.

 >>> Script to configure in your cron job: `php $PATH_TO_MAUTIC_DIRECTORY/bin/console mautic:integration:fetchleads --integration=Hubspot --fetch-all`
+>>> There is no automatic synchronisation from Mautic to Hubspot.
+Since the command `mautic:integration:pushleadactivity` is not implemented yet.

 ## Test the plugin